 Students will enjoy reading this rhyming poem about the life cycle of a pumpkin called From a Tiny Seed.
-This leads into an activity to compare the poem to the Runaway Pumpkin.
-Both forms of literatures are about the same topic.
+This leads to an activity to compare the poem to the Runaway Pumpkin.
+Both forms of literature are about the same topic.

 Every story has some terms that are meant to expand a reader's vocabulary.
 In this story there are several new words that students might not be familiar with such as foresaw, disaster or cautious.
 This is a great opportunity to talk about being cautious when they are Trick-or-Treating on Halloween night.

 Here are some questions to start the discussion:

 - What does it mean to be "cautious"?